joenorton/rubyretriever/readme.md

 rr -f pdf -p -l 100 http://www.hubspot.com
 ```

-This would go to http://www.hubspot.com and crawl it looking for filetype:PDF until it crawled a max of 100 pages, and then it would write out a list of filepaths to a csv named hubspot (based on the website host name.
-Optionally we could have the script then go and autodownload all the files by adding the -a/--auto flag -- however this current example would just dump to stdout a list of all the PDF's found.
+This would crawl http://www.hubspot.com looking for filetype:PDF until it hit a max of 100 pages, then write out a list of filepaths to a CSV named hubspot (based on the website host name).
+Optionally, you could have the script autodownload all the files by adding the -a/--auto flag.

 **Example: SEO mode**
 ```sh